ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 project management chops.
 You are directing some particular piece of research that will lead to publications key for your career.
-You aim to be the lead author on one or more of those papers and you have a clear idea of what must be done.
-But your &ldquo;project team&rdquo;
+You aim to be the lead author on one or more of those papers and you have a clear idea of the path to get there, and you're driven
+- you’ll be on the job market next year and you learned at a conference that a competitor’s lab is looking asking some of the same questions.

-are peers or even academics more senior than you, and many are outside your institution entirely; getting them to do anything is a matter of persuasion.
+But your &ldquo;project team&rdquo; are peers or even academics more senior than you, and many are outside your institution entirely;
+getting them to do anything is a matter of persuasion.
 Your local, more junior, trainees are just beginning their journey, and for them to contribute meaningfully you have to find ways to develop their skills and the best ways to take advantage of those skills.
-You want everyone to be invested, contributing, and upping their skills, and you don'tt have interest in telling people how to do their work even if you did have the time to be that prescriptive; but everything needs to be done, and quickly, because you’ll be on the job market next year and you learned at a conference that a competitor’s lab is looking into some of the same questions.
+You want everyone to be invested, contributing, and upping their skills, and you don't have interest in telling people how to do their work even if you did have the time to be that prescriptive.
+And the clock is ticking.

 What kind of skills are you developing as you’re thrust into this situation?

 - - -

-Much of the computing and technical world is teaching itself things about management that the rest of the world has known for a half-century.
+Much of the computing and technical community is teaching itself things about management that the rest of the world has known for a half-century.
 Famously, the Google Oxygen project, which was at least in part aimed at “proving” that management does not matter, started in 2008 looking at management across teams in the organization, and found that it really does.
 (Surprise!).
-Their original findings [identified 8 characteristics of managers of particularly successful teams](https://www.inc.com/marcel-schwantes/the-8-biggest-things-that-google-managers-do-to-su.html), and 3 pitfalls managers in less successful teams fell into.
+Their original findings identified [8 characteristics of managers of successful teams](https://www.inc.com/marcel-schwantes/the-8-biggest-things-that-google-managers-do-to-su.html), and 3 pitfalls that managers in less successful teams fell into.

 Those characteristics of good managers, in decreasing order of importance: